-Shinzo Abe’s assassination is another incident that demonstrates why, when conducting Executive Protection or Security Driver Training, all exercises need to be timed and measured.
+Shinzo Abe’s assassination is another incident that demonstrates why all exercises need to be timed and measured when conducting Executive Protection or Security Driver Training.
 Recently this post made the rounds on social media.

 In the event of an attack on the principal, success vs. failure depends significantly on time and distance.
 How close is the attacker?
 How much time do you have? – which brings us to the two and half-second rule.

-Considering that most attacks against the principal occur when the victim is in their vehicle, we and many of our members have often addressed the two and half-second rule regarding security driving and training.
+Since most attacks against the principal occur when the victim is in their vehicle, many of our members and we have often addressed the two and half-second rule regarding security driving and training.
 As a security driver, in the event of vehicle violence, it is all about time and distance, and in a vehicle, time and distance are all about the Decision Sight Distance (DSD).

 Decision Sight Distance